 From 3 November 2017, En+ Group ordinary shares in the form of global depositary receipts (GDRs), each representing one ordinary share, have been listed on the London Stock Exchange (LSE) under the ticker ENPL.
 Since 3 March 2022, the London Stock Exchange has suspended trading in securities of most Russian companies, including En+ Group.
 On 16 April 2022, Federal Law No. 114-FZ came into force, requiring Russian companies to initiate the termination of deposit agreements for their GDR programmes.
 The Company obtained permission to continue trading its GDRs outside Russia until 7 November 2024, inclusive.

-To comply with the Federal Law, on 8 October 2024 the Company sent a request for terminating the listing and admission of its GDRs to trading.
+the Company sent a request for terminating the listing and admission of its GDRs to trading.
 Deposit agreements for the GDR programmes were valid until 7 November 2024 inclusive (until their expiration date).
 The London Stock Exchange formally suspended the admission of En+ Group's GDRs to trading from 08:00 am (London time) on 19 November 2024.